bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/imagestreams.md

 ## Usage notifications

-The platform will now be sending a weekly email to teams that are using too much space on the registry.
+The platform sends out a weekly email to teams utilizing an too much space on the shared image registry.
 See the [Image Registry Size warnings](/pruning/#image-registry-size-warnings) section of the Pruning page for more info.